 - 1. Discuss the matter with the faculty member or faculty advisor directly and attempt to resolve the problem. - 2.
-Write a letter or email to the Program Coordinator if the initial step is unsuccessful. - 3.
 Contact the Dean of the School of Social and Behavioral Sciences if the problem has not been resolved through steps one and two.